1plus-1/raspberrypi-pulse-reader/README.md

 This module is tested with Raspberry Pi 2 Model B with Rasbian system and 4.19.66 kernel.
 But it should work with other versions.

 ## How to build
+- If coincidently you're having 4.19.66 kernel installed then just skip to the Usage part.
+The .ko file is already provided.
 - Download [kernel](https://github.com/raspberrypi/linux) and [toolchain](https://github.com/raspberrypi/tools).
 Make sure the same kernel version is downloaded(check the VERSION in root make file of kernel source and compare with "uname -r" output of your pi).
 - Follow the instruction to build the kernel.
 - Clone the source code of this repo and run below command to build the .ko file